Getting Ahead in the Vegetable Garden: A Two-Day Spring Preparation Course. |Friday 20th and Saturday 21st March 2026.

 • Crop protection from pests and weather

 Hosted by Neil Crump (Founder of Asterion & Co.) at The Old Vicarage, Leigh-on-Mendip – a beautifully reimagined 16th-century home with a three acre garden and a productive kitchen garden.
-Guests will enjoy a seated garden lunch on both days, with refreshments and home-made treats throughout.
+Guests will enjoy a seated lunch on both days, with refreshments and home-made treats throughout.

 Take-home items